Mounts Bay Road: Route description

 Mounts Bay Road runs between William Street and Winthrop Avenue in Crawley, continuing towards Fremantle as Stirling Highway and linking Perth with the University of Western Australia (UWA) and the riverside suburbs of Nedlands and Claremont.
 The road circles around the northern and western sides of The Narrows Interchange, which was built on reclaimed land.
 The interchange connects to the Mitchell and Kwinana freeways, and the Narrows Bridge.
-To the east it travels to William Street and The Esplanade, along northern side of the Perth Convention Centre and the Elizabeth Quay Bus Station.
+To the east it travels to William Street and The Esplanade, along northern side of the Perth Convention & Exhibition Centre and the Elizabeth Quay bus station.
 South-west of the interchange the Point Lewis Rotary connects the road with an entrance ramp to the Kwinana Freeway southbound, and westbound traffic from Riverside Drive (which is one-way at that point).
 Mounts Bay Road then follows the Swan River estuary, and forms the southern and southeastern boundary for Kings Park.
 It ends at an intersection with Winthrop Avenue and Stirling Highway, overlooked by UWA's Winthrop Hall.

 Mounts Bay Road is also home to the Old Swan Brewery, as well as a number of expensive high rise apartments and hotels overlooking the river.